I wrote a post a while ago called I Am More Than Just A Mom.

 An discussion complicated, rightly or wrongly, by these practices being ingrained in certain cultures.
 Circumcision is traditional in Jewish and some Muslim communities for example, to symbolise faith in God, and piercings are ritually administered to the children of Chavs.
 It’s a braver man than me that would take this topic on, and I’m not keen on getting glassed.
 Next.

-If you have a sense of humour, can be objective, open-minded and an adult, you need to read it!
+If you have a sense of humour, can be objective, open-minded and an adult, you need to read the full post!
 It’s brilliant!

 I have been pondering recently what all the blady fuss is about.
 Seriously!
-Let’s think about some of the labels and tags we as parents give ourselves to wear like some kind of identification armour:
+Let’s think about some of the labels and tags we as parents give ourselves to wear like some kind of identification badge of honour, or maybe it’s a suit of armour:

 - baby led weaning parent